AirReps/verification/README.md

     ```

 ## Build
 Run `npm run build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+The build artifacts will be stored in the `docs/` directory.

+## Deployment
+Run `npm run build` and then `git push` to the repository.
+Our github page is populated from the `docs/` directory.